thibmaek/tales-at-home/README.md

 ## Installing
 1. `npm (or yarn) install`
-2. `npm run start:ipad` to launch a packaging server and open a debugger instance on _0.0.0.0:8081_
+2. `npm run start:ipad` to launch a packaging server and open a debugger instance on _0.0.0.0:8081/debugger-ui_
   - Alternatively run `npm run start` to just start the packing server
-  - For Nuclide just run `Nuclide React Native: Start Debugging` in the command palette.
+  - For Nuclide just run `Nuclide React Native: Start Packager` in the command palette.
 3. Edit the `src` folder only.

 ## Management